-High school and college students are often assigned the task of writing a reflective essay; also referred to as a reflection essay.
+High school and college students are often assigned the task of writing a reflective essay, also referred to as a reflection essay.
 This type of assignment is common in English, history, medical, nursing, psychology, and journal writing classes.
 This can be an easy task, especially since the requirement is to explore personal experiences.
-It is still hard to write, especially for the student who has never had to work on one before.
-It is rather common to find a student tasked with such an assignment sitting, staring at a blank screen because s/he doesn’t know where to start.
-With the right guidance and samples, any student can create a great reflection essay.
+It is still hard to write, especially for a student who has never had to work on one before.
+It is rather common to find a student tasked with such an assignment sitting, staring at a blank screen because they do not know where to start.
+With the right guidance and samples, any student can create a great reflective essay.
 This article aims to do just that; provide guidance on how to write a reflective essay.
-Let’s start by exploring what a reflection essay is and what it entails.
+Let’s start by exploring what a reflective essay is and what it entails.

-The reflective essay definition is that it’s a type of writing in which one writes about his/her personal life experiences.
-It essentially involves thinking reflectively about events, and experiences where a sort of learning and growth takes place.
-It is a reflection of negative and positive life experiences, the impact they had on the author’s life, and the lessons learnt as a result.
-These assignments help students develop skills to analyze events that impacted them and draw conclusions from events that they were directly involved in.
-However, this type of essay can also be based on imagined or dreamt events.
+A reflective essay is a type of writing in which one writes about their personal life experiences.
+It essentially involves thinking reflectively about events and experiences where a sort of learning and growth took place.
+It is a reflection of negative and positive life experiences, the impact they had on the author’s life, and the lessons learned as a result.
+These assignments help students develop skills to analyze events that impacted them.
+They also help them draw conclusions from events that they were directly involved in.
+However, this type of essay can also be based on imagined or dreamed events.
 Even then, they are personal in nature.

-The type of essay described above that focuses on one’s experiences is an experiential reflection essay.
-Aside from personal reflection, a reflection essay can be based on literature read.
-In such a case, the essay is sometimes called a reading reflection essay.
-For the reading reflection essay, an instructor will likely specify the text you should base your essay on.
-For the experiential, however, you likely have to find a topic on your own.
+The type of essay described above that focuses on one’s experiences is an experiential, reflective essay.
+Aside from personal reflection, a reflective essay can be based on literature reads.
+In such a case, the essay is sometimes called a reflective reading essay.
+For the reading reflective essay, an instructor will likely specify the text you should base your essay on.
+However, for the experiential, you likely have to find a topic on your own.
 These essays can be written on different topics.
 The ideas for reflective essay topics can be derived from nature and the great outdoors, relationships, important places, and significant events.
 Here are some ideas.

 Here are some reflective essay topics and ideas that you can write about.

-A reflective essay can be written to focus on yourself; aspects of who you are.
+A reflective essay can be written to focus on yourself and the aspects of who you are.
 This type of essay is a personal reflection or self-reflection essay.
 When you choose to write a personal reflection essay, some of the topics you could write about include:

 Embarrassing events tend to have a lasting impact on many people emotionally and socially.
-They can change one’s perspective on life, influence their decisions and future direction.
+They can change one’s perspective on life and influence their decisions and future direction.
 An embarrassing event that greatly influenced who you’ve developed into can be a good topic for a reflective essay.

 Do you remember the time when you met someone significant in your life?
 It could be a family member you didn’t know previously, a newborn sibling that has just been brought home, or a friend.
 If you’ve had work experience, it could be a colleague or customer that left a mark on your life or perspective of the world.
 How did you feel meeting this person the first time?
 What impact did that meeting have on you?
 How did this meeting and subsequent interactions influence the kind of person you’ve developed into today?
 Have your opinions on certain aspects of life changed as a result?

-There are certain places that can evoke vivid memories and emotions when visited.
-Do you have a special vacation spot, a restaurant you frequent or visited with someone special, an amusement park you visited?
-Any place that is important to you for any reason or has shaped who you are today, can be an inspiration for your essay.
+Certain places can evoke vivid memories and emotions when visited.
+Do you have a special vacation spot, a restaurant you frequent or visited with someone special, or an amusement park you visited?
+Any place that is important to you for any reason or has shaped who you are today can be an inspiration for your essay.